COVID-19 Updates and Resources

 In addition to the provincial health officer orders, British Columbians are advised to limit indoor gatherings to those who are fully vaccinated, ensure proper ventilation indoors, avoid all travel if not fully vaccinated and follow the travel advisory issued by the federal government to avoid non-essential travel outside of Canada.

-Information about COVID-19, how to protect yourself, your family and your community and what to do if you suspect you have the virus is available from Island Health.
+Information about COVID-19, how to protect yourself, your family and your community and what to do if you suspect you have the virus is available from Island Health(External link).

-Information about booster dose is available from the province at this link.
+Information about booster dose is available from the province at this link(External link).
 The information explains priority groups and the requirement to wait until contacted.

 Please take care, be safe.
 See you in 2022.